Synerise/android-sdk/README.md

 Tracker.send(new CustomEvent("yourAction", "yourLabel", params));
 ```

-Tracker caches and enqueues all your events locally, so they all will be send when available.<br>
+Tracker caches and enqueues all your events locally, so they all will be send eventually.<br>
-It also supports Android O *Background Execution Limits*.
+It also supports Android O *Background Execution Limits* (https://developer.android.com/about/versions/oreo/background.html).

 ### Events